isaac-martin/isaacmartin-2.0/src/pages/home/index.md

 #### Exploring

 Recently I have been taking an interest in static site generators, particularly when paired with React & a CMS.
 This site is built in [Gatsby](https://www.gatsbyjs.org/), GraphQL & [NetlifyCMS](https://www.netlifycms.org/).
-I [wrote a little](/build) about my experience building this [version](https://github.com/isaac-martin/isaacmartin-2.0) and the roadmap for future iterations.
+I wrote a little about my experience building this website using the JAM stack.